Security Cameras

 Rhombus

 Rhombus is known for its open and flexible approach to security.
-The platform offers a range of dome, bullet, and fisheye cameras with built-in edge processing and AI-powered analytics.
+The platform's camera lineup includes dome cameras (R120, R200, R410), 4K bullet cameras (R540, R545), a 12.5MP fisheye (R360S), a compact mini split (R150), a WiFi dome (R230), and the R600 multi-sensor camera with four independent 5MP sensors.
+All Rhombus cameras feature built-in edge processing and AI-powered analytics, and every camera is backed by an industry-leading 10-year warranty.
 Rhombus emphasizes data privacy and provides organizations with full control over their footage and retention policies.

 Verkada